AndreaLolli2912/Spaceship-Titanic-Binary-Classification/README.md

 # Spaceship Titanic Binary Classification

 This project was created as an assignment for my Machine Learning, Artificial Neural Network, and Deep Learning exam.
-It involves a Binary Classification task within a Kaggle "Getting Started Prediction Competition" using a unique dataset called [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic).
+It involves a Binary Classification task within a Kaggle "Getting Started Prediction Competition" using a funny dataset called [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic).
 The primary objective of this project is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with a spacetime anomaly.

 ## Project Overview